Integralist/integralist.co.uk/content/posts/vim.md

 > † Example: Using arrow keys in INSERT mode will send key sequences that are misinterpreted by `vi`.

 To try out this basic configuration use Vim's [`-u`](https://vimhelp.org/starting.txt.html#-u) flag.
-For example, you can start Vim with no configuration `vim -u NONE` and then manually apply the configuration as shown above, or you can put it into a separate file and start vim with that configuration instead of your normal one `vim -u ~/.vimrc-basic`.
+For example, you can start Vim with no configuration `vim -u NONE` and then manually apply the configuration as shown above, or you can put it into a separate file and start Vim with that configuration instead of your normal one `vim -u ~/.vimrc-basic`.

 <a href="../../images/vimbasic.png">
     <img src="../../images/vimbasic.png">